 A hung parliament will no doubt leave the UK in a much worse negotiating position.
 A coalition government could see another referendum on Brexit down the road—or even the slim possibly that the UK tries to withdraw Article 50, the process that kicked off the nation’s official departure from the EU, and take the whole thing back.

-The future of the left in Europe
+The future of the left

 Corbyn’s campaign has surprised political pundits and members of his own party.
 The Labour leader overcome low expectations to run a relatively successful campaign; the polls show his policies are resonating with many voters.
 The challenge for Corbyn is to translate the growing momentum—driven largely by young voters—to the polls today.